-Conflict, hatred, and injustice seem to be the norm rather than the exception in our world, our nation, our communities, our homes.
+Christianity Today's 2018 Book of the Year Award of Merit - Mission/The Global Church Conflict, hatred, and injustice seem to be the norm rather than the exception in our world, our nation, our communities, our homes.
 The fractures and fissures run so deep that we're paralyzed by our hopelessness, writing off peace as a far-fetched option for the afterlife.
 Even if there was the possibility of peace, where would we begin?
 Instead of disengaging, Jon Huckins and Jer Swigart invite us to move toward conflict and brokenness, but not simply for the sake of resolving tensions and ending wars.
 These modern-day peacemakers help us understand that because peacemaking is the mission of God, it should also be the vocation of his people.
 So peace is no longer understood as merely the absence of conflict—peace is when relationships once severed have been repaired and restored.
-Using biblical and current-day illustrations of everyday peacemakers, Mending the Divides equips disciples of Jesus to move toward conflict and seek the restoration of our relationships, our communities, and our world, offering practical steps to engage in the kingdom-building work of waging peace.
+Using biblical and current-day illustrations of everyday peacemakers, Mending the Divides offers a theologically compelling, richly personal, and intensely practical set of tools that equip us to join God in the restoration of broken relationships, unjust systems, and global conflicts.

 Foreword by Lynne Hybels 1.
 Confused, Divided, and Paralyzed 2.
 Speaking of Peace 3.
 The Divine Pattern 4.
 Everyday Conflict, Everyday Peacemaking 5.
 See 6.
 Immerse 7.
 Contend 8.
 Restore 9.
 Time to Begin Appendix 1: Building a Road Map Appendix 2: A Peacemaking Library